fyezool/mac_ocr/README.md

 # OCR Batch Processor

-macOS desktop app for batch OCR using Apple Vision.
+macOS app for batch OCR using Apple Vision, accelerated by the Apple Neural Engine (ANE).
 Built-in HTTP server for sharing OCR over the local network.

 ## Features

-- **Batch OCR** — Pick or drag-drop multiple images, run OCR on all of them
+- **Batch OCR** — Drag & drop images or folders (PNG, JPG, GIF, BMP, TIFF, HEIC, WebP, **PDF**) and run OCR on all of them
+- **PDF support** — Each PDF page rendered at 200 DPI and OCR'd as its own result entry (`file.pdf (page N)`)
+- **macOS 26 Document Intelligence** — Uses `RecognizeDocumentsRequest` where
+  available for native paragraph / table / list structure; falls back to bounding-box reconstruction on older systems
-- **Parallel processing** — Processes up to 4 images concurrently on the ANE (Apple Neural Engine) via `withTaskGroup`, maximizing throughput
+- **Parallel processing** — Up to 4 concurrent Vision requests on the ANE (`clampedConcurrency` keeps the working set under the 32MB SRAM budget)
-- **Live timer** — Shows elapsed time during processing
+- **Live timer** — Elapsed time shown during processing
-- **Paragraph reconstruction** — Uses Vision bounding boxes to preserve original document layout (paragraph grouping via Y-position thresholds)
-- **File dropdown** — Browse per-file results via dropdown on both native and web UI
+- **File dropdown** — Browse per-file results via dropdown on native and web UI
 - **Copy & Save** — Copy individual file text, copy all, save all as `.txt`
 - **Clear** — Reset to initial state
-- **Network Server** — Start an in-process HTTP server, upload images from any browser on your local network, browse results per-file
+- **Network Server** — In-process HTTP server; upload from any browser on your local network, browse per-file results
+- **History tab** — Records past OCR runs
 - **Dark mode** — System-adaptive colors throughout

 ## Performance